-The Irish Census records are a valuable resource for Irish family history research.
-Even with the loss of earlier census records, the 1901 and 1911 give a clear snapshot of Irish inhabitants, household by household.
+It's often the first place we start, these records are free and relatively easy to search.
+Even with the loss of earlier Census records, the 1901 and 1911 returns give a clear snapshot of Irish inhabitants, household by household.

 1901 and 1911 Census of Ireland